Polyhedra with the Zometool

 They can be found very easily since they are represented by different colours.
 For more on

-them and instructions on how to build them, and many more stellations of the rhombic
+them and instructions on how to build them, and many more stellations of the Rhombic

 triacontahedron, look here.